 These explanatory notes have been prepared to help you understand those parts

-of the University of Bath’s Postgraduate Programme/Unit Catalogue which are relevant
+of the University of Bath’s undergraduate Programme/Unit Catalogue which are relevant

 to you, in the context of semester-based units in the modular framework.
 The notes

 are general, and there may be particular points relating to your programme about